umami-hep/cora/README.md

 This will replace the original line in the file `file_with_placeholder.md` with the content of the file `<filename>` from line `<start>` to line `<end>`.
+The `filename` has to either be absolute or relative to the file you specify the placeholder in.

 **Using a URL instead of a file from the repository**